 If you do not plan to add much else to your garden, a small dog fence might be the best choice.
 These are often made from wood and can even double as a border for flower beds or other features in the yard.
 If you have an active pet that likes to run around while playing with kids or another animal companion, then this type of fencing might be a choice that you want to consider.

-Portable playpen for puppies and small dogs: If you need a temporary fence for your puppy, select this pet playpen.
+If you need a temporary fence for your puppy, then look at this guide and decide for yourself which is the best pet folding playpen.
 The tall sides make it easy to contain the pup and they can see out of all four openings with ease!

 Portable fencing panels: These portable fences are great because you can set them up in seconds and take them down just as fast when needed.
 When used together, they form a complete enclosure for your pet.
 These portable fencing panels are great to use when you need to contain your pets but still allow them the freedom of movement outdoors – like on nice days at picnics or BBQ’s.